reedy/ESP32-RevK/revk-dev.md

 This manual covers the use of teh library in an app.

+## Software update server

+If you are running your own server for software upgrades you need to ensure `http://` is allowed with access to the `.bin` file at the top level.
+This is because multiple TLS connections are a memory issue on many ESP32 modules.
+One trick is to allow `http://` if the `User-Agent` is `ESP32 HTTP Client/1.0` and redirect to `https://` for all other cases.
+As it is not `https://`, you should always build with code signing and checking.
+Your server also needs to allow `Range:` header for the version check to be done.

+The upgrade checks the `.bin` file using `Range:`, and does not upgrade if no change, so make sure new code has a new `version`, `product_name`, `date` or `time` set, touching `${IDF_PATH}/components/esp_app_format/esp_app_desc.c` as part of your build can ensure this.
+The `Makefile` for apps usually uses the `buildsuffix` script provided, which does this for you.

 ## RevK

 This is how an application uses the RevK library.